 Golf Magazine in the USA chose the resort as the Best New International Course for 2008, describing it as, “Scandinavia's answer to Valderrama, this flawlessly conditioned 27-hole Robert Trent Jones II design, three hours from Copenhagen.
 Of the three nines, Sand and Sky form the premier pairing, while Forest is a less challenging loop”.

 However, the Lübker golf course operation has encountered a few financial difficulties since it originally opened its tees for play.
 In January 2018 the course closed due to a dispute between the resort and landowners.
-We're keeping a watchful eye on proceedings and genuinely hope Lübker reopens in time for the 2018 Danish golfing season.
+Thankfully the differences were resolved and Lübker reopened in April 2018 in time for the start of the Danish golfing season.

 Who would have thought ten years ago that three of the four top ranked courses in Denmark at the end of 2017 would be designs from American architect Robert Trent Jones Jnr?
 Of course, a lot has happened in the last decade, with the development of the three 9-hole circuits here at the Lϋbker resort and the designer’s two 18-hole layouts at the Scandinavian but it’s still quite an accomplishment to become such a dominant architectural force within this country.

 I visited the Old and New courses at the Scandinavian last year and was suitably impressed so I was keen to see how the Sand and Sky nines compared during a short visit to Denmark last week.
 Head greenkeeper Spencer Lloyd-Pye was kind enough to brief me on the general maintenance operations out on the course before I set out to play and I was grateful for him spending so much of his valuable time with me.